Can ancient unique ecosystems be protected in an age of global movement of plants and animals?

 A 50-year time frame has emerged for the aspirational goal of PFNZ, coinciding with the increased scale of island eradications.
 The first step would be to set national targets for the percentage area that is pest-free, benchmarked against international standards (e.g., 10% pest-free offshore island estate).
 Eradication of invasive predators from the two largest offshore islands: Rakiura/Stewart Island (174,600 ha) and Aotea/Great Barrier Island (27,761 ha) has therefore been proposed as an interim 10-year target.
 This would increase New Zealand’s invasive-mammal-free offshore island area to over 50%.
 Eradication of invasive predators and maintenance of predator-free status on these two large islands inhabited by humans would demonstrate proof of concept for scaling to the New Zealand mainland.
 Simultaneously, mammal-free peninsulas have been advocated as a stepping stone to achieving local eradications.
 Following this, more large (i.e., larger than 100,000 ha) ecosanctuary reserves are proposed, providing connectivity of halos across landscapes.
 This would require defining an accredited minimum standard in pest control that achieves biodiversity outcomes.

 Following that paper the government announced a Predator Free New Zealand policy.
 New Zealand scientists are working to develop new predator control technologies ranging from new types of traps to new targeted species-specific poisons.
 There are also plans to explore the possibility of using ‘gene-drive’ technologies to interfere with introduced species reproduction.
-Along with predator control, this project requires developing new monitoring techniques for tracking small numbers of predators over large areas, as well as ability to monitor and forecast the consequences of predator removal on ecosystems.
+Along with predator control, this project requires developing new monitoring techniques for tracking small numbers of predators over large areas, as well as the ability to monitor and forecast the consequences of predator removal on ecosystems.
 However, while the scientific challenges are substantial the social and political challenges are perhaps more substantial.
 Killing and monitoring animals over a large area requires substantial public consensus and political support.
 In New Zealand, this requires connecting government plans with Māori goals for environmental management and restoration, as well as people living and working in agricultural and urban areas.
-Such support requires developing and articulating a new vision of New Zealand nature.
+Such support requires developing and articulating a new vision for New Zealand nature.

 This seed could be globally relevant, because the negative impacts of invasive species are a substantial, difficult to control problem.
 Success in New Zealand could trigger new initiatives in other islands with many endemic species.
 In New Zealand the plan is for this seed to grow from isolated islands to larger islands and eventually the New Zealand mainland.
 In New Zealand, it has the potential for people to start to reappraise their relationship with nature, and New Zealand’s endemic plants and animals.